defiant00/dnd/README.md

   * getting rid of the corpses should help
   * a swarm of Ettercaps are responsible

+ettercaps working symbiotically with an elder carrion crawler, and tending to the grubs a number of web-based traps some silence the person some pull them up into the trees or far away

 * Rowan can suggest that the party can help him patrol the forest
   * he's been meaning to do so for a while, but can't due to a lack of manpower
 * job board